Homer vs. Patty and Selma: Legacy

+The "Ratboy" scene inspired a popular internet meme in Latin America.

-In Latin America, the figure and concept of "Niño Rata", which means "Ratboy" (the nickname Homer ascribes to Bart in a scene in this episode) in the Spanish language dubbed by Humberto Vélez, slowly became an Internet meme, particularly on YouTube.
-The phrase is now popularized as colloquial way to refer to irate, inexperienced and underage fans of such video games as Minecraft, Call of Duty, FIFA, Grand Theft Auto Online and Fortnite; it is also used to designate YouTube users who troll other users in the comments bar.
+In Latin America, the figure and concept of "Niño Rata", the Spanish equivalent of "Ratboy" (the nickname Homer ascribes to Bart in a scene in this episode) in the Spanish-language version as dubbed by Humberto Vélez, slowly became an Internet meme, particularly on YouTube.
+The phrase is now popularized as a colloquial means of describing irate, inexperienced and underage fans of video games such as Minecraft, Call of Duty, FIFA, Grand Theft Auto Online and Fortnite; it is also used to designate YouTube users who troll other users in the comments bar.
+It is roughly analogous to the English phrase "squeaker".